 kill the soul.
 But rather fear Him who is able to destroy both soul and body

 in hell.”
-We have reason to fear God.
-We who are born of God have no reason
+We have reason to fear God, even we who are born of God, though by

 (46j) Judgment